Low Deposit & Government Schemes

 The 20% deposit was never a law.
 It was simply the point where most lenders stopped charging lenders mortgage insurance.
 Over time that cut-off hardened into folklore: no 20%, no house.
 Meanwhile prices kept moving.
 By the time you save the extra 10%, the target has often shifted again.

 Lenders and governments both noticed this treadmill.
-What exists now is a layered system of pathways most borrowers have only half heard of.
+What exists now is a layered system of options most borrowers have only half heard of.
 There is a government layer, a profession layer and a family layer.
 Most buyers fit at least one of them.

 The government layer: schemes you can name and check